sailpoint-oss/golang-sdk/api_beta/docs/IdentityHistoryAPI.md

 func main() {
 	id := "8c190e6787aa4ed9a90bd9d5344523fb" // string | The identity id
-	from := "2024-03-01T13:00:00Z" // string | The optional instant until which access events are returned (optional) eventTypes := []string{"Inner_example"} // []string | An optional list of event types to return.
+	from := "2007-03-01T13:00:00Z" // string | The optional instant from which to return the access events (optional) eventTypes := []string{"Inner_example"} // []string | An optional list of event types to return.
 If null or empty, all events are returned (optional) accessItemTypes := []string{"Inner_example"} // []string | An optional list of access item types (app, account, entitlement, etc...) to return.
 If null or empty, all access items types are returned (optional) limit := int32(250) // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250)